Marchandladislas/Marchandladislas/README.md

 I live in **France** and just finished my digital school :mortar_board:.
 I really enjoy learning languages and frameworks like (symfony, Laravel) but i also work with tailwind, Javascript and Php.
 (Next step is Vue.js!)
+I decide to go and learn a bit more, and continue with O'clock and culture-sports to step-up !

 MVC, backoffice, API, algorithm is my favorite stuff actually !

-Skills: SYMFONY / LUMEN/ PHP / JS / HTML / CSS / TAILWIND / VUE.JS (incoming)
+Skills: SYMFONY / PHP / JS / HTML / CSS / TAILWIND

-- 🌱 I’m currently learning Vue.JS & Docker
+- 🌱 I’m currently learning Vue.JS, Laravel & Docker wit school
-- 👯 I’m looking to collaborate on Project, project & project !!
+- 👯 I’m working with "culture-sports" on my alternance.
-- 😄 Web Friend called me: Poivre
+- 😄 FUN FACT : Web Friend called me: Poivre

 ## Passions & hobbies ##